 Play therapy aims to help a child’s growth and development and understand and manage difficult emotions.

-If you’re interested in learning more about play therapy and how it can help your child grow, contact me today for a free consultation.
+If your interested in learning more about play therapy and how it can help your child grow, contact us today for a free consultation.